|

 By the way, losing is part of the game… oh really?
 Yes,

 once in awhile.
-If it were not for me losing, them and those writing about
+If it were not for me, them and those who write and brag about

 can thank me later.